damullutkid/testing/README.md

+# Schooling
-# B.S in Accounting at the University of North Carolina at Charlotte
+## B.S in Accounting at the University of North Carolina at Charlotte

+#About Me

+#